Summary

 end class

-As interface IA is related to IB, so we want to use all the classes which implement IA, to use as the implementation of IB.
+As interface IA is related to IB, so we want to use all the classes that implement IA, to use as the implementation of IB.
 This way all the classes implementing interfaces IB and IA can be used as the same interface.

 How to implement it?

-1. Create a new class named AdapterA (which is the adapter class) that implements IB.
+- Create a new class named AdapterA (which is the adapter class) that implements IB.

-4. Use the function from interface IA inside the implementations of AdapterA, so that the use cases of IB can be fulfilled.
+- Use the function from interface IA inside the implementations of AdapterA, so that the use cases of IB can be fulfilled.

 If some operations are not supported in interface IA, and can not be implemented in any direct or indirect way, then throw an Exception.